 San Francisco has nonetheless made some progress in reducing greenhouse gas emissions and in working toward increasing its renewable energy portfolio.
 As of mid-2013, the following milestones had been reached:

 - San Francisco achieved the Kyoto Protocol target of reducing greenhouse gas emissions to 7% below 1990 levels.

 - The city reduced municipal, commercial and residential energy use in San Francisco by 45 MW—enough to power more than 45,000 SF households — through aggressive energy efficiency programs.

-- More than 18.5 MW of in-City renewables have been installed, with 15 MW of solar PV (more than 2,000 systems) citywide and 3.5 MW of biogas cogeneration at the City’s wastewater treatment plants.
+- More than 18.5 MW of in-City renewables had been installed, with 15 MW of solar PV (more than 2,000 systems) citywide and 3.5 MW of biogas cogeneration at the City’s wastewater treatment plants.

-- The city is replacing 17,600 high pressure sodium vapor cobra-head streetlight fixtures with energy efficient Light Emitting Diode (LED) fixtures, which will produce a total savings of 5.7 million kilowatt-hours per year with installation to be completed by spring 2012.
+- The city was replacing 17,600 high pressure sodium vapor cobra-head streetlight fixtures with energy efficient Light Emitting Diode (LED) fixtures, which will produce a total savings of 5.7 million kilowatt-hours per year with installation to be completed by spring 2012.